sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 - Healing in the name of Jesus - Peter and John with the lame man at the temple (Acts 3:6)
 - Casting out evil spirits in the name of Jesus - Paul cast out the spirit of divination from the damsel (Acts 16:18)

+Question: How much of what we do in His name is merely building sand castles that will not last?

 In each of these cases, it is clear that real power is manifested in every application of the name of Jesus.